Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 The narrower claim is:

-> SignWriting currently offers the most developed documented path in this platform for durable plane-based writing that can support computation, technical continuity, and broader public use
+> SignWriting currently offers the most developed documented path for durable plane-based signed-language writing that can support computation, technical continuity, and broader public use

 It is unusually complete because it spans: